sooluh/notes/clfbxjun600010al1botwgnay.md

 }
 ```

-I don't understand why it has to be like that; I'm still looking for an explanation, but I couldn't find it (maybe I'm just not observant or even lazy to search hehe).
+I don't understand why it has to be like that; I'm still looking for an explanation, but I couldn't find it (maybe I'm just not observant or even too lazy to search hehe).

 Finally, before I close, maybe you want to try it.
 You can run the pen in my CodePen; [let's see](https://codepen.io/sooluh/pen/PodexKQ) (see console).